venkteshgm/DogQR/README.md

 The plan is to build a landing site whose link is loaded into QR codes strapped on your furry friends.

+create virtual environment with
+	virtualenv -p python3 .
+start your virtual environment with
+	source bin/activate

 django-admin startproject DogQR .

 python3 manage.py runserver